initOS/dob/README.md

 using the commands above you can also rely on a more autonomous one.
 See [Deployment](docs/deploy.md) for more information.

+## Presets

+There are several presets defined in the specific version depending folders under `docs/presets/`.
+These can be copied into the `odoo/` folder to start a new project easier.
+The presets are including the most basic requirements for the Odoo CE server to run and don't include every possible package a module might require.

 ## Credits

 This project is inspired by the following projects: